ICAI follow-up review of 2020-21 reports

 - UK aid’s approach to youth employment in the Middle East and North Africa

-We also looked again at four outstanding issues from previous follow-up exercises:
+It also looks again at four outstanding issues from previous follow-up exercises: